-During the public review period for this IS/EA, the public will have a minimum of 30 days to comment on the document.
-During that time, public outreach will be conducted, and public comments will be accepted.
-Project information will be made available on Midpen's project web page and by other means including postal mail, e-mail, fliers, and social media.
-A minimum of one public meeting will be held.
-A link to join the meeting will be provided on the project web page.
+During the public review period for this IS/EA, the public had a minimum of 30 days to comment on the document.
+During that time, public outreach was conducted, and public comments were accepted.
+Project information was made available on Midpen's project web page and by other means including postal mail, e-mail, fliers, and social media.
+One public meeting was held.
+A link to join the meeting was provided on the project web page.
+Additional information is provided in Section 4.2.5.